Directed By Steven Soderbergh

 The Plot – A group of criminals are brought together under mysterious circumstances and have to work together to uncover what’s really going on when their simple job goes completely sideways.

-Rated R for disturbing behavior, violence, adult language, and sex references
+Rated R for adult language throughout, some violence and sexual references

 – Evolving direction.
 Soderbergh continues to be one of the best visual storytellers for all time, mainly for his capabilities to evolve his signature style with each passing film.
 “No Sudden Move” is certainly no different in this regard, deconstructing familiarity for a combination of complex angles, various lighting schemes, and even a tonal consistency that makes the most of its material.
 Soderbergh enriches the experience in a constant paranoia, speaking volumes about how little we know of each respective character, which effectively immerses us in the urgency of the narrative that occasionally reaches suffocating levels of satisfying pay-off.
 Because of such, it provides one of the more consistently focused and beneficially engaging experiences in the storied director’s more than thirty year career, solidifying a compelling story with substantial visual flare to add towards the experience.